lu-lab/PumpKin/README.md

 4. PumpKin saves the detected pump times and continuous pumping rate estimate to `./outputs/pumpkin` in CSV format by default.

 ## Documentation
-Documentation for PumpKin is available at [https://erinshappell.github.io/pumpkin-docs/](https://erinshappell.github.io/pumpkin-docs/)
+Full documentation for PumpKin is available at [https://erinshappell.github.io/pumpkin-docs/](https://erinshappell.github.io/pumpkin-docs/)

+## Data Availability
+Example Faster R-CNN models and all videos used for validation may be found on [OSF](https://osf.io/79hfv).

 ## References
 EZ-FRCNN is an implementation of Faster R-CNN, an algorithm developed by [Ren et al](https://ieeexplore.ieee.org/document/7485869).